SovereignCloudStack/graphics/README.md

 ## SCS Logos
 Note that the SCS logos, the terms Sovereign Cloud Stack and SCS are protected trademarks and wordmarks by the Open Source Business Alliance e.V.
 Their usage is subject to usage policies -- please get in touch with us to learn about the exact conditions.
-The logo creation has been performed by PlusServer and donated to the SCS project.
+The logo creation has been performed by [plusserver GmbH](https://www.plusserver.com) and donated to the SCS project.

 ## SCS Colors
 Our colors are